jzambranoa/GettingCleaningDataCourseProject/CodeBook.md

 The dataset `avg_data.txt` is the result of cleaning and selecting data.
 Here follows a description of what  looks `avg_data.txt` like:

 1. The first variable activity denotes the activity performed by the subject.
-There are six activites, listed here:
+There are 6 activites, listed here:

  * WALKING
  * WALKING_UPSTAIRS